-Subdivision regulation consists of review of a proposed division of land into separate lots for resale against pre-determined standards.
+Subdivision regulation is a municipal ordinance mandating a review of a proposed division of land into separate lots for resale against pre-determined standards.
 It is designed to guarantee adequate streets, utilities, drainage, and means of vehicular egress (leaving the development) and ingress (entering the area).
 Individual parcels proposed for sale, called lots, are reviewed for minimum size, appropriate shape, and access to roadways.
 The process culminates in most states in the U.S. in an action of a city or town's governing body approving an overall map

 called a subdivision plat.
 Sometimes a planning commission or staff person is empowered to approve the subdivision.